danielesemionato/danielesemionato/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working with Design gráfico
+- 🔭 I’m currently working with T.I and Design gráfico
 - 🌱 I’m currently learning HTML, CSS e JavaScript
 - 👯 I’m looking to collaborate on Canva e Photoshop
 - 📫 How to reach me: dsemionato@gmail.com